48 Facts About the Spix’s Macaw: Extinct in the Wild

 - The Spix's macaw entry in the IUCN Red List

-- Presley the Spix's Macaw from National Geographic
+- Information about Presley the Spix's Macaw from Audubon Magazine

-- Spotting of a bird from the Smithsonian Magazine
+- Spotting of a bird in the wild from the Smithsonian Magazine

 - An announcement about the bird's extinction in the wild from The Guardian newspaper